MicrosoftDocs/patterns-practices/patterns-practices/guide/upgrading-from-prism-2.x.md

 In Extensible Application Markup Language (XAML), a new **XmlnsDefinition** of **http://www.codeplex.com/prism** was added.
 The existing **XmlnsDefinition** of **http://www.codeplex.com/CompositeWPF** was left to make the transition to Prism 4.0 easier, but only resolves the Region namespace, whereas the first one pulls in all the library namespaces.
 It is recommended to update all the XAML files to use the new **XmlnsDefinition**.

+> [!NOTE]
-**Note:** The Prism Library now includes the signed binaries to use in your solutions.
+> The Prism Library now includes the signed binaries to use in your solutions.
 They are located in the bin folder where you extracted Prism.

 ## New Assemblies to Support MEF